PAOK FC: 1975–76 Alpha Ethniki (first league title)

-In 1977–78 season, PAOK finished runners-up in the league and lost 2–0 to AEK in the Greek Cup final held at Karaiskakis Stadium.
+In the 1977–78 season, PAOK finished runners-up in the league, with Kostas Orfanos finishing top scorer of the club in the league with 15 goals.
+The team's loss to AEK at the Nea Filadelfeia Stadium at the end of the season sealed the title to the latter.
+The team also mounted a strong Cup run, beating Aris in the semi–finals on extra time, but lost 2–0 to AEK in the Cup final held at Karaiskakis Stadium.

+Compared to the previous three seasons, the 1978–79 season was lackluster, with a 4th place and early eliminations in the domestic Cup and the Cup Winners' Cup to Olympiacos and Servette, respectively, under Polish manager Egon Piechaczek.
+However, the team mounted a near perfect home run in all competitions, having only wins, save for a draw against Iraklis in October.
+The team was also affected by the deadly June earthquake that plagued the city of Thessaloniki, with Toumba Stadium being unusable for a period of time.

+Prior to the 1979–80 season, football in Greece became fully professional and PAOK would become entangled in ownership controversies involving the club's ultras Gate 4 that would go on via various means for over two decades.

-In 1979–80 season, five teams were battling for the championship title.
+By March 1980, five teams were battling for the championship title.
 On 9 March 1980 (matchday 24), PAOK were leading the table and lost 0–2 to rivals Panathinaikos at Toumba Stadium.
 This was the first home defeat after a 62-game unbeaten run (52 wins/10 draws).
 Kostikos scored two goals in the first half, but both of them were disallowed by referee Litsas.
 In the second half, Kostikos was brought down in the area by Kovis, but Litsas denied the penalty and sent off PAOK defender Pellios who was protesting.
 In the final minutes of the game, PAOK had a chance to score from the penalty spot, but the fans shouted to Orfanos to send the ball wide.
 Orfanos made a really weak side foot-kick which was easily saved by goalkeeper Konstantinou.
 After the final whistle, all hell broke loose in and around the stadium with 23 police officers and 20 fans sustaining injuries.

+In April, Piecharczek was sacked after a series of poor results and was replaced by Gyula Lóránt, who returned after his successful title charge four years earlier, but couldn't pull the team above an ultimately disappointing 5th place in the league table.
+Adding to the club's short term troubles, Toumba's Gate 8 collapsed in February due to the 1978 earthquake, which rendered the stadium unusable until early into the following season, with the team playing at Iraklis' Kaftanzoglio Stadium for that time period.